GSA/grace-log-parser/README.md

 # GRACE Log Parser [![License](https://img.shields.io/badge/license-CC0-blue)](LICENSE.md) [![GoDoc](https://img.shields.io/badge/go-documentation-blue.svg)](https://godoc.org/github.com/GSA/grace-log-parser/aws) [![CircleCI](https://circleci.com/gh/GSA/grace-log-parser.svg?style=shield)](https://circleci.com/gh/GSA/grace-log-parser) [![Go Report Card](https://goreportcard.com/badge/github.com/GSA/grace-log-parser)](https://goreportcard.com/report/github.com/GSA/grace-log-parser)

-Lambda function to parse CloudWatch Alarms and send legible email to designated recipients
+Lambda function that parses Cloudwatch events and performs different actions based on enabled modules and sub-modules

+This function is executed on a configurable interval (defaults to 5m) stores the last read event ID in secretsmanager for use on the next execution.
+Then iterates through each event since the last known event ID executing all loaded modules and sub-modules.

+Each module is responsible for carrying out its area of responsibility.
+It will be executed in a separate go-routine and given each full-parsed event for processing.
+Modules can decline to process a particular event by returning the `modules.NotApplicableErr` to indicate no action was taken.

 ## Repository contents

-[handler](handler/) - Golang Lambda function handler to parse logs and send eMail [terraform](https://github.com/GSA/grace-log-parser) - Terraform module to install the Lambda function and set IAM role, policy, triggers and environment variables
+[lambda](lambda/) - Golang Lambda function handler to parse logs [terraform](https://github.com/GSA/grace-log-parser) - Terraform module to install the Lambda function and set IAM role, policy, triggers and environment variables

 ## Usage